vtrimble/ECE_382_Lab_Ex/CompEx1/readme.md

 "I tested it and it worked fine" is unacceptable.
 How about: "I implemented the truth table on my FPGA.
 A switch in the up position represents a 1, and in the down position represents a 0.
 The video below shows me testing each possible output in the order of the truth table.
 You can see that the outut (the LED) is only illuminated in the 3rd and 7th tests, which matches exactly with my truth table above."

 Display your results and describe them in detail so that anyone can understand.
 For example Figure 1 below shows a screenshot of a memory dump for RAM from 0x0200 to 0x024E.
 You will also describe to the reader what they are looking at.
+"In Figure 1 below, you can see that the memory location 0x200 has a value of 0x00, which is what was expected."

 ![Memory Dump](images/Memory.PNG)
 ##### Figure 1: Memory Dump Label (Always include figure labels!)